 Human Resource Management

-Often, equipment and tools are shared resources and planning their availability and managing them is a critical aspect for successful project completion.
+Often, equipment and tools are shared resources, and planning their availability and managing them is a critical aspect of successful project completion.
 Therefore, this Resource Management knowledge area now includes human resources and other resources too.

-Time Management knowledge area is renamed as Schedule Management knowledge area to emphasize the importance of scheduling in project management.
-Moreover, this now supports the Practice Standard on this published by PMI – Practice standard for Scheduling.
+The Time Management knowledge area is renamed as Schedule Management knowledge area to emphasize the importance of scheduling in project management.
+Moreover, this now supports the Practice Standard on this published by PMI – Practice Standard for Scheduling.
 Practice standards help you implement the concepts in the PMBOK.
-These practice standards detail how you can use the tools, techniques and processes given in the foundation standards.
+These practice standards detail how you can use the tools, techniques, and processes given in the foundation standards.
 PMBOK 6th edition is a foundation standard.
-Therefore, it makes sense to bring the Time Management in line with the Practice Standard for scheduling.
+Therefore, it makes sense to bring Time Management in line with the Practice Standard for scheduling.

 Enroll in our FREE PMP Overview training to learn more about PMP Certification, and how to apply for PMP step-by-step.